Children’s Eye Care Center in Manhattan Beach and Redondo Beach

 Many parents make the mistake of thinking that if their kid isn’t complaining, then there is no reason to visit our children’s eye care center.
 However, it is actually normal for kids to not complain – even if they can’t see the classroom board and the whole world looks fuzzy.
 Many children simply adapt to what they see, because they aren’t aware of what it should really look like.
 The problem is that if your child has an undetected vision condition, it could interfere with normal learning in school, child development, and sports performance.

 My child passed the school vision testing.
-Do I still need to visit an eye doctor near me?
+Do I still need to visit an eye doctor near you?

 Yes.
 Even if your child passed a school vision test with flying colors, he or she still needs to be checked by a qualified children's eye doctor.
 While vision screening done by a school nurse can reliably indicate if your young student needs prescription eyeglasses or contact lenses, it cannot identify the signs of other ocular problems.
 For example, your child may have an eye misalignment (strabismus), lazy eye (amblyopia), or trouble with focusing (accommodation).
 And these types of functional vision disorders require treatment other than prescription eyewear – such as patching or vision therapy.